 In short, you, too, should be updated.
 Take refresher lessons even just out of curiosity to know how things have changed since you graduated from a driving school.

 There may be new traffic rules and regulations coming into effect, and you are not in the know.
-There is increased traffic amount since you last took your driving lessons, isn’t there?
+There is an increased traffic amount since you last took your driving lessons, isn’t there?
 Which new traffic rules have been made to deal with the ever-increasing traffic in the big cities?

 To remain competent on the road after rules and regulations are modified, return to school.